 You can also access this slot menu from the effect's own options:

-NOTE: The 'Save preset as...' option can be dragged to another Mixer channel or FX slot to duplicate the current effect and settings.
+NOTE: The 'Save preset as...' option can be dragged to another Mixer track or FX slot to duplicate the current effect and settings.

 Mixer reference diagram